Strengthen your Beckman Center fellowship application with this guide to the application process and selection criteria.

 Pedagogical materials in our scientific instrument collections include chemistry sets, molecular models, and science kits used for both instruction and play, primarily from the mid-20th century.
 Related archival documents include lecture notes, such as Louis Pasteur’s on stereochemistry, as well as letters between scientists concerning the state of scientific education, and the library holds an extensive collection of scientific textbooks.

 More information about our collections can be found at sciencehistory.org/collections.
 The library, rare book, and archival collections can be searched at othmerlib.sciencehistory.org and archives.sciencehistory.org, our museum object collection at sciencehistory.pastperfectonline.com, and the digitized collections at digital.sciencehistory.org.
 A number of more detailed subject guides and information on how to navigate the Othmer Library holdings can be found at guides.othmerlibrary.sciencehistory.org.
 For information on our museum holdings please submit a reference request.

 Review Process and Criteria

 All short-term, distinguished, dissertation, and postdoctoral research fellows are selected by an independent review committee consisting of an international panel of leading scholars.
-Its members are chosen to represent a diversity of
+Its members are chosen to represent a diversity of academic and research institutions as well as subject area specialty and historiographical approaches.

-The committee will draw up a ranked shortlist of candidates for each type of fellowship, and the Director of the Beckman Center for the History of Chemistry will then match this selection to the available named fellowships according to the terms of our endowments and available named fellowships.
+The committee will draw up a ranked shortlist of candidates for each type of fellowship, and the Associate Director of the Beckman Center for the History of Chemistry will then match this selection to the available named fellowships according to the terms of our endowments and available named fellowships.
 Candidates do not need to select from among these named fellowships themselves.
 The committee may also recommend the awarding of short-term fellowships to dissertation, postdoctoral, and distinguished fellowship candidates.

 The main criteria for selection are as follows:

 - Scholarly Achievement and Potential

 The panel will base this assessment mainly on the clarity, insightfulness and originality of your scholarly project(s) as displayed in your cover letter and research proposal, reference letters, and your publication record.

 - Collections Usage

-The extent to which your project draws upon the Institute’s collections, whether rare books, archives, modern materials, or museum artefacts.
+The extent to which the project draws upon the Institute’s collections, whether rare books, archives, modern materials, or museum artifacts.
 Candidates can also make a case that they would derive exceptional benefit from our secondary sources.